lbreen/codebreaker/README.md

 <strong>Goals:</strong>

-1) Unscramble a word and display the top ten most likely answers.
+<s>1) Unscramble a word and display the most likely answers.</s>
-2) Unscramble a sentence and display the top ten most likely answers.
+2) Unscramble a sentence and display the most likely answers.